The Different Types Of Logo Design

-- A wordmark is a good decision if you’re a new business and need to get your name out there, just make sure that the name is short enough to take advantage of the design.
+- A wordmark is a good decision if you’re a new business and need to get your name out there, just make sure that the name is short enough to take advantage of the logo design.
 Anything too long can look too cluttered.

-- A wordmark logo is a good idea if you have a distinct business name that will stick in customers’ minds.
+- A wordmark logo design is a good idea if you have a distinct business name that will stick in customers’ minds.
 Having your name in a great, designed font will make your brand all the stickier.

 - Both lettermark and wordmark logos are easy to replicate across marketing material and branding, thus making them highly adaptable options for a new, and developing, business.

 Symbol / Icon or Brandmark Logo Design

 - A pictorial mark logo design alone can be tricky.
 It’s effective if you already have an established brand but that’s not a hard and strict rule.
 You can use brandmarks to your advantage to convey what your business does graphically if your name is too long, and they can also be used effectively to convey a desired idea or emotion.

 - Pictorial and abstract marks also work quite well for global commerce if, for example, a business name doesn’t lend itself well to translation.